14 Vegetarian and Vegan Snack Ideas – Creative, Nutritious, Scrumptious!

 8. Dried Fruits (Vegan)

 Dried fruits are sweet but also highly nutritious.
-Especially dates, apricots and raisins are due to their high iron content a great source for vegetarians and vegans to up their intake.
+Especially dates, apricots and raisins are due to their high iron content a great source of iron for vegetarians and vegans to up their intake.
 If you don’t like to snack dried fruits as they are just throw them into your muesli or salad.

 9. Dates filled with Nut Butter (Vegan)